 A: CSU Stanislaus requires undergraduate applicants to submit a $200 deposit upon accepting admission to secure their place in the incoming class.
 The nonrefundable deposit will be deducted from the balance owed at enrollment.
-Failure to pay the deposit by the deadline may result in cancellation of the student's application.
+Failure to pay the deposit by the deadline will result in cancellation of the student's application.
 All new undergraduate students, including Returning students who must reapply for admission, are required to pay the non-refundable enrollment deposit of $200 to secure a place at CSU Stanislaus.

 Q: When do I need to pay the enrollment deposit?